A Message from our CEO

 - We continue to use a controlled single entry and exit at each site where all staff are screened daily for symptoms and have their temperatures taken prior to entering the facility.
 Staff are encouraged to remain home if they feel sick.
 If they present to work appearing ill or develop illness while at work, they are immediately sent home.

-- Hand sanitizer is available for staff use between times when they can wash their hands with soap and water for a minimum of 20 seconds.
+- Hand sanitizer is available for staff use between times when they can wash their hands with soap and water.

 - We have advised staff when they arrive home at the end of their shift to wash their hands, wash their clothing, shower, and change into clean clothes to reduce the risk of COVID transmission.

-- Our recruiters will continue to review qualified candidates via teleconference or phone to identify finalists prior to any face-to-face interview to limit individuals entering the facility as we continue to fill vacant and needed positions.
+- Our recruiters continue to review qualified candidates via teleconference or phone to identify finalists prior to any face-to-face interview.
+This helps to limit individuals entering each facility as we continue to fill vacant and needed positions.